 Faculty meetings will be held at least monthly from September to July during the academic year.
-During monthly meetings there are standing committee reports provided by the Curriculum, Faculty Affairs and Pharmacy Student Affairs Committees in addition to discussion of ongoing University, College, Program, and Student issues.
+During monthly meetings there are standing committee reports provided by the committees in addition to discussion of ongoing University, College, Program, and Student issues.
 An annual retreat will be held in the spring of the academic year.
 The retreat focuses on a review of assessment materials, programmatic curricular issues, faculty research updates, and planning sessions for the upcoming academic year.

 The College of Pharmacy Advisory Board is composed of prominent pharmacists, pharmacy educators and pharmacy organization persons; this group will continue to exist after approval of the proposed program.
-When they meet, they will interview students.